Who

 Outreach

 There probably won’t be a renaissance for personal blogs, but there could be means to resist the recession.
-I hold a list of links to some personal sites at /blogroll/, so hopefully they would be discovered by people more easily.
+I hold a list of links to some personal sites at /links/, so hopefully they would be discovered by people more easily.
 Feel free to contact me and add your site to the list.

 Also, RSS is fantastic.
 I host a personal aggregator that streamlined a bunch of blogging feeds.
 The RSS output (not the feed of this site) is made publicly accessible, so you can subscribe and reach out to those excellent content producers.